Schoolchildren's Academic Motivation Assessment Test

 2/4

-Creative Self-Realization (CS)
+Creative Self-Realization (CSR)

 Measures how strongly a student is motivated to express creativity and individuality through academic work.